strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

 FOR            Runs a specified command for each file in a set of files.
 FORMAT         Formats a disk for use with Windows.
 FSUTIL         Displays or configures the file system properties.
-FTYPE          Displays or modifies file types used in file extension
-               associations.
-GOTO           Directs the Windows command interpreter to a labeled line in
-               a batch program.
-GPRESULT       Displays Group Policy information for machine or user.
-GRAFTABL       Enables Windows to display an extended character set in
-               graphics mode.
-HELP           Provides Help information for Windows commands.
-ICACLS         Display, modify, backup, or restore ACLs for files and
-               directories.
-IF             Performs conditional processing in batch programs.
-LABEL          Creates, changes, or deletes the volume label of a disk.
-MD             Creates a directory.
-MKDIR          Creates a directory.
 ]0;C:\Windows\system32\conhost.exe[?25h[25l